molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified</span> Contracts can be hacked, though.

 <span class="transcript-speaker">Monster</span> I don't know if you can really hack a smart contract.
-That would be a very bad
+That would be a very bad...

 <span class="transcript-speaker">Unidentified</span> You can, they can be hacked, look it up.